ClAdora/SCM-Starter/README.md

   - `account:` Stores the connected user's Ethereum account.
   - `atm:` Represents the deployed smart contract.
   - `balance:` Tracks the user's balance.
-  - `userAge:` Stores the user's age.

 - **Functions:**
   - `getWallet():` Connects the app to the MetaMask wallet.
   - `handleAccount(account):` Handles the user account details and age verification.
-  - `setBirthYear(year):` Sets the user's birth year on the smart contract.
   - `connectAccount():` Connects the app to the user's MetaMask account.
   - `getATMContract():` Gets a reference to the deployed smart contract.
   - `getBalance():` Retrieves the user's balance from the smart contract.